department-of-veterans-affairs/vets-design-system-documentation/src/_utilities/index.md

 # Utilities

-Utilities are helpful, usually single-property classes that can provide more flexibility into a design system.
+Utilities are helpful, usually single-property classes that can provide more flexibility into a design system at a high specificity.
 Designers and developers can use them to test new components or build prototypes without committing unnecessary one-time-use selectors into production.

 ## Using in components